Jernique27/EE-322---Engineering-Design-VI/Class Takeaways.md

 Power over Ethernet

 ---
+### 11/18/2024
+Remember that "shall" is used for requirements, and "should" is for objectives - this needs to be 'soldered' and 'embedded' in our minds!
+Design is an iterative process

+Selection Bias - In a group, different team members may have different perspectives Heuristics

+Duck Curve - useful in solar
+Solar Power Tower - Seville, Spain

+Qunatitative
+* Rank Ordering
+* Weighting Factor
+* Rating
+* Use the morphological chart for the design alternatives

+---
 ### General Feedback
 Use "shall" for requirements and "should" for objectives
 Use hypertext rather than hyperlink